 Although the application process is fast, you will need to be eligible to apply and there are certain requirements to acquire Grenadian citizenship.
 The citizenship requirements are as follows:

 - Have an outstanding character.

-- Have good health.
+- Be in good health.

-- Clean criminal record.
+- Hold a clean criminal record.

 - Pass a detailed background check.

 - Provide proof of funds, which must be legal income.

 There are certain general and supporting documents that you will need to complete, which we will provide you with later in the article.
 An important benefit of the Grenada CBI program is that it extends to the primary applicant’s whole family so that they can also unlock the perks of a second passport.
 Indeed, the Grenada passport by investment is available to the individual’s family and is one of the key benefits of the program.

 For the Grenada passport by investment, the following family members may apply:

 - Children of the main applicant, under the age of 18.